Understand how document access works

 - Specific groups

-- "Admins" of a group = Users with roles granting document access within the group
+- A targeted role: "Admins" of a group = Users with roles granting document access within the group

 By sharing a document with a group, we always recommend granting additional access to one person, such as the HR manager or someone in a similar role.